codeybear/weatherwise/README.txt

 Non essentials:

-Bootstrap to layout the forms and parsley.js to do form validation. pymysql is used to talk to the MYSQL server.
+Bootstrap to layout the forms and parsley.js to do form validation.
+pymysql is used to talk to MYSQL.